bicCluster/learning-cluster/README.md

 	- You need to use root permission to set up password-less SSH.
 To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).
 	- If something goes wrong with the password-less SSH, you may get timeout error in building cluster.
 Then try Installing Ambari Agents Manually, look at [this](https://ambari.apache.org/1.2.0/installing-hadoop-using-ambari/content/ambari-chap6-1.html).
 For Ubuntu, use apt-get instead of yum.
 	- If you change the ssh configuration, you may need to restart ssh by `service ssh restart`.
+	- Make sure the password-less SSH works in both directions: scp the private and public key to the .ssh folder of four machine and modify authorized_key file.
 * If you come accross failure in registering four machines, check:
 	- If you set the ssh correctly, and can login in other machine from root@losalamos without password.
 	- Use the private key: `id_rsa`.
 Copy this with `scp` to your laptop beforehand.
 You could use this [link](http://www.hypexr.org/linux_scp_help.php) for reference.